 With the aid of two large 305mm aperture telescopes, discover the cosmos.
 For further details visit www.remtrek.com.au

-Jarndunmunha (1128m), situated 4 kilometers from town, is the highest accessible mountain by vehicle in WA and offers panoramic views of the Tom Price town site and the Hamersley Iron Mine.
+Jarndunmunha (1128m), situated 4 kilometres from town, is the highest accessible mountain by vehicle in WA and offers panoramic views of the Tom Price town site and the Hamersley Iron Mine.
 A gravel road provides access to the summit via 4WD.
 For those energetic people, there is also a walk trail to the summit, commencing at just in front of the Tourist Park or from the rear of the Tourist Park.
 The walk takes in breathtaking views every step of the way.
 At an average pace it will take approximately 2 and a half hours return- remember to take your water bottle with you!!
 The Mount Nameless trails are only open during the day.

 Tom Price is centrally located between three of the State's best National Parks, Karijini, Millstream/Chichester and Mount Augustus.